A Quiet Place Part II review: Smart, scary sequel enjoys the silence

 Listen up.
-A Quiet Place II is finally here, and it's got even more to say in the pandemic era.
+A Quiet Place Part II is finally here, and it's got even more to say in the pandemic era.
 Written and directed by John Krasinski with Emily Blunt and Cillian Murphy on screen, the silent-scare sequel is filled with precision-tooled suspense, although it doesn't expand on the first film as much as you might hope.
-It's in US theaters now.

 Originally scheduled for March 2020, A Quiet Place Part II was only days away from theaters when the COVID pandemic blew up cinematic schedules.
 More than a year later, I saw the film in a theater with social distancing and health screening measures in place, and you should check local guidelines and restrictions in your area.
 Like many blockbusters this year, it'll be available to stream soon, hitting Paramount Plus in July (but not HBO Max, sorry).